ocean-discovery-league/coconut/README.md

 # or enable one-time-codes (recommended) and use that as the pw
 ```

-Or if that's too troublesome, download the repo as a zip file and unpack it into `/user/local`.
+Or if that's too troublesome, download the repo as a zip file and unpack it into `/user/local`, but make sure everything is still owned by the `pi` user in the end (`sudo chown -R pi:pi /usr/local/coconut`).

+Install the local copy of `node`:

 ```
 $ ln -s /usr/local/coconut ~  # just a convenience